Emergence of Collective Behaviors from Local Voronoi Topological Perception: Single-point Target in the Plane

 \subsection{Results}

 Since the domain $\R^2$ with a single point-target is invariant under scaling, one might be tempted to conclude our choice of the repulsive falloff distance $L$ is inconsequential\footnote{Simulations on the VTP site for point targets on compact manifolds without boundary do vary $L$. }.
 While this is not exactly the case, we set $L = 1$ for our analysis of the single point target and refer to the appendix for further explanation/justification.
 With $L=1$ fixed, we study empirically the long-term evolution of the system for different numbers of agents $n$ and values of the alignment strength $\nu$.
-We take as the initial state uniformly random positions within a square of area $n/2$ centered about the target point and unit velocities with uniformly random directions (the initial speed has no effect on the model since the previous speed is forgotten at each step).
+We take as the initial state uniformly random positions within a square of area $n/2$ centered about the target point and unit velocities with uniformly random directions (the initial speed has no effect on the dynamics since the previous speed is forgotten at each step, c.f. \textsection \ref{sec:speed}).
 The long term dynamics are robust to the initial conditions; we chose a square simply because (pseudo)random points in a square are easily generated.
 The area of $n/2$ is comparable to the eventual size of the swarm (for a wide range of values of $\nu$) and so this choice shortens the transient.
 The choice here which most significantly affects the dynamics is having the initial configuration centered on the target.
-Even if this is not so, we have found the long term behaviour to be robust but having the target point outside the initial swarm often results in transient regimes lasting hundreds or thousands of iterations.
+Even if this is not so, we have found the long term behavior to be robust but having the target point outside the initial swarm often results in transient regimes lasting hundreds or thousands of iterations.
 For both Models I and II, for small $\nu$, the homing effect drives the swarm into a disc centered on the target and the velocities are uncorrelated.
 The equilibrium density of this disc is about where homing and repulsion are balanced and this depends on the shape of the falloff function for repulsion.
-For very large $\nu$, the swarm forms a rolling cluster which itself orbits the target point while individuals make periodic near passes to the target point.
-Due the the strong alignment, agents are very nearly aligned at each fixed time.
+As exemplified in Figure~\ref{fig:plot}(c), for very large $\nu$, the swarm forms a rolling cluster which itself orbits the target point while individuals make periodic near passes to the target point (``near'' relative to the rest of the swarm).
+Due to the strong alignment, agents are very nearly aligned at each fixed time.